Dubravko Lovrenović

-Dubravko Lovrenović (30 August 1956 – 17 January 2017) was Bosnian and Herzegovinian medievalist, author and essayist, who worked at the Faculty of Philosophy of the University of Sarajevo, Department of History, in Sarajevo, Bosnia and Herzegovina.
+Dubravko Lovrenović (30 August 1956 – 17 January 2017) was a Bosnian and Herzegovinian medievalist, author and essayist, who worked at the Faculty of Philosophy of the University of Sarajevo, Department of History, in Sarajevo, Bosnia and Herzegovina.

 Education

 Lovrenović graduated at the University of Sarajevo, the Department of History from the Faculty of Philosophy in 1979.
 He entered his postgraduate studies at the University of Belgrade and completed it in 1985 with the master thesis "Balkanske zemlje prema mletačko-ugarskim ratovima početkom XV stoljeća" (English: Balkan countries in context of the Venetian-Hungarian wars of the early 15th century).
 At the same school Lovrenović successfully defended his doctoral dissertation "Ugarska i Bosna 1387-1463" (English: Hungary and Bosnia 1387-1463) on December 18, 1999.

 Career

 At the Department of History of the Faculty of Philosophy in Sarajevo, he passed through all the university's posts, including tenure as a full-time professor of medieval Bosnia and Herzegovina history.
 He spent the Winter Semester 2001/2002 as a visiting professor at the Yale in the United States.
 In 2005, he was a stipendiary at the Central European University in Budapest.
 He was President of the Department of History and Vice Dean for the teaching of the Faculty of Philosophy in Sarajevo.

 He has published a number of books and works on the subject of his academic interest (stećci, Bosnian Middle Ages, contemporary interpretation, usage and revision, mythomania and influence of ethno-nationalism in re-interpretation of history) in domestic and foreign professional journals, as well as dozens of essays, publicist texts.
 As a member of several editorial offices, Lovrenović is editor of numerous book releases, reviewed numerous editions, promoted many publications.
 He was organizer of scientific conferences, leader and participant in number of scientific projects and researches.

 He was inaugurated at Academy of Sciences and Arts of Bosnia and Herzegovina, where he also served as a Secretary of the Committee of historical sciences.